mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-containers.md

 Logging from Containers
 ---------------------

+### Logging options

-STDOUT and STDERR emitted from the application running in the container are logged.
+STDIN, STDOUT and STDERR from the container are logged.
 The json-file logging driver is used by default.
 This driver does not rotate logs by default and can therefore eventually fill the host filesystem (TODO right?).
 The disk space used for logging via the json-file driver can be altered by using the `--log-opt` arguments.
-TODO https://docs.docker.com/engine/admin/logging/overview/
+TODO https://github.com/docker/docker/pull/11485, https://github.com/docker/docker/issues/8911 and https://docs.docker.com/engine/admin/logging/overview/

-TODO container max disk space usage, check df etc.
+TODO is there a limit that a container root file system can use?
+Running df seems to always return the same value for free disk space as the host.

-Alternative log drivers can be used by specifying the `--log-driver <driver>` argument when starting the docker daemon manually <sub>[reference](https://docs.docker.com/engine/admin/logging/overview/)</sub>.
+Alternative log drivers can be used by specifying the `--log-driver <driver>` argument (and optionally driver-specific `--log-opt` arguments) when starting the docker daemon manually with the `docker daemon` command.
+The daemon-level log driver can be overridden by specifying the same arguments to `docker run` or `docker create`. <sub>[reference](https://docs.docker.com/engine/admin/logging/overview/)</sub>.

 - none	Disables any logging for the container. docker logs won’t be available with this driver.
 - json-file	Default logging driver for Docker.
 Writes JSON messages to file.